 - Treasure hunt: Once your children begin helping you out with household chores, they also become more familiar with how things have been arranged within the house.
 Test their knowledge by organising a scavenger hunt.
 Hide their toys at different spots around the house and draw a cryptic map.
 Ask them to work as a team to decode the map and find the treasure.

 - Reading: Give your older child one of his favourite books and ask him to read out the story to his younger sibling.
 While it would make the older child feel like the big brother and, thus, more responsible, the younger one would look up to his older sibling for an enjoyable story time.

 - Gardening: If you are lucky enough to have a patch where you can plant a few saplings, involve your children in creating a garden.
 While the older one can do the spadework, the younger one can put in the saplings, or the seeds, and cover them with soil.
 They can take turns to water the plants and remove the weeds.
 If you live in an apartment, your children can use the balcony or the windowsill to grow plants in flowerpots.

 - Board games: To make your children learn planning and execution through play, you can introduce them to various board games like Monopoly, Chess, and Scrabble.
 Before you leave them to play on their own, spare some time to coach them on how to play the different games.
 Later on, you can also join them to share the fun.

 Siblings do understand that there exists an age difference between them.
 So, sometimes, they are reluctant to play together.
 However, there are activities that they can do together to bridge this age gap.
-While our article lists a few activities for your children to do together, you can come up with your own set of tasks to make them bond and enjoy each other’s company.
+While our article lists a few activities that your children can do together, you can also come up with your own set of tasks to make them bond and enjoy each other’s company.